 Automobile accidents can cause problems that range from irritating to life-changing.
-18-Wheeler accidents, on the other hand, have a higher capacity to cause catastrophic injuries or end a person’s life.
-These behemoths of the highways can cause severe damage to life and property due to their large size and mass.
-Truck drivers need more distance to come to a complete stop when braking especially when hauling a full load.
-These massive machines can haul up to 80,000 pounds and the trailer alone is typically 53 feet long.
-A fully loaded 18-wheeler is anywhere from 20 to 30 times heavier than the average passenger vehicle, depending on the make and model of car or truck.
+18-wheeler accidents, on the other hand, have a higher capacity to cause catastrophic injuries or end a person’s life.
+These behemoths on the highways can cause severe damage to life and property due to their large size and mass.
+Truck drivers need more distance to come to a complete stop when braking, especially when hauling a full load.
+These massive machines can haul up to 80,000 pounds; the trailer is typically 53 feet long.
+A fully loaded 18-wheeler is anywhere from 20 to 30 times heavier than the average passenger vehicle, depending on the make and model of the car or truck.
 Considering all of these factors together, there are several reasons a truck driver may make a deadly error that leads to an 18-wheeler wreck, so here are a few common causes.

 Truckers are human and need rest just like anyone else.
-Sadly, a large number of drivers do not get the sleep they need to perform their jobs safely.
-Fatigue is typically associated with physical or mental overexertion and leads to several problems.
-When you exert yourself mentally or physically for extended periods, you can put a strain on your mind that affects your decision making and reaction times.
-Exhaustion and fatigue can also cause hallucinations, lowered hand-to-eye coordination, and blurry vision.
-Considering how well drivers can concentrate and react have a significant impact on truckers’ ability to operate their 18-wheelers safely, it’s easy to see how why they need to keep sleep records.
-There is a reason why the state and federal governments regulate the amount of required off duty time and the consecutive driving hours of truckers.
+Sadly, many drivers do not get the sleep they need to perform their jobs safely.
+Fatigue is typically associated with physical or mental overexertion, leading to several problems.
+When you exert yourself mentally or physically for extended periods, you can strain your mind, affecting your decision-making and reaction times.
+Exhaustion and fatigue can cause hallucinations, lowered hand-to-eye coordination, and blurry vision.
+Considering how well drivers can concentrate and react has a significant impact on truckers’ ability to operate their 18-wheelers safely, it’s easy to see why they need to keep sleep records.
+There is a reason why the state and federal governments regulate the amount of required off-duty time and the consecutive driving hours of truckers.
 An experienced 18-wheeler accident attorney can help determine if a driver was operating within the confines of these regulations.

 Trucking companies have to provide maintenance for their tractor-trailers.
-Automobiles are complex machines that require some effort to keep in good working condition.
-With that being said, someone can drop the ball when it comes to keeping these giant machines running safely.
+Automobiles are complex machines requiring effort to keep in good working condition.
+That said, someone can drop the ball when it comes to keeping these giant machines running safely.
 18-wheelers require longer distances to stop safely, and if everything is not in proper working order, you can see how problems may arise.
 There is a reason that the state has regulations regarding the yearly inspection of vehicles on the road.
-However, a lot can change in a year, so if a problem arises, it’s up to whoever is in charge of making sure that these massive trucks are road-worthy.
+However, a lot can change in a year, so if a problem arises, it’s up to whoever is in charge of ensuring these massive trucks are road-worthy.
 The problems typically come at the expense of the victims of 18-wheeler accidents and not the drivers.
 In fatal accidents involving an 18-wheeler, truck drivers only comprise four percent of the deaths.
 The other 96% is made up of passenger vehicle occupants, pedestrians, and cyclists.

-It may not come as a surprise that this category is on the list, but if you think about it, truck drivers that drink and drive are actually drinking on the job.
-Cross country drivers spend a lot of time in the cab of their 18-wheeler, including downtime where they may imbibe.
-Alcohol inhibits reaction times and when driving a huge machine, that’s a recipe for disaster.
-That simple fact of the matter is that when someone drinks and drives, it is a personal choice to disobey the law.
-Even if the drinking occurred on their downtime, they need to give enough time for the alcohol to quit affecting their bodies.
+It may not come as a surprise that this category is on the list, but if you think about it, truck drivers who drink and drive are actually drinking on the job.
+Cross-country drivers spend a lot of time in the cab of their 18-wheeler, including downtime where they may imbibe.
+Alcohol inhibits reaction times, and when driving a huge machine, that’s a recipe for disaster.
+The simple fact of the matter is that when someone drinks and drives, it is a personal choice to disobey the law.
+Even if the drinking occurred during their downtime, they need to give enough time for the alcohol to quit affecting their bodies.
 These types of 18-wheeler accidents can be completely avoided with proper planning.
-The company that hired the driver may still be held accountable for the actions of their employee even if that person was drunk while operating their semi-truck.
+The company that hired the driver may still be held accountable for the actions of their employee, even if that person was drunk while operating their semi-truck.
 The Galbreath Law Firm can help if you find yourself in a situation like this.